Insight - Uncertain future for global diamond trade as profits vanish

 Manufacturers' margins are also being squeezed by retailers, including big chains that have been consolidating to cut costs.

-Last year, the two largest U.S. mid-tier jewellery store chains combined, with Signet Jewelers buying Zale Corp for $1.46 billion.
-Hong Kong's Chow Tai Fook Jewellery Group, the world's largest retailer by market value, bought U.S.-based Hearts on Fire for $150 million.
+Last year, the two largest U.S. mid-tier jewellery store chains combined, with Signet Jewelers (SIG.N) buying Zale Corp for $1.46 billion.
+Hong Kong's Chow Tai Fook Jewellery Group (1929.HK), the world's largest retailer by market value, bought U.S.-based Hearts on Fire for $150 million.

 Even-Zohar said that although overall retail jewellery sales were buoyant, jewellers were now putting fewer and smaller diamonds in their pieces.